rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_MISTRAL_CHUNKED.md

 ---

-<chunk_context>The section elaborates on the functional description of the Universalgreifer EGL, detailing the mechanics of its operation, including the DC servomotor, gearbox, and encoder system that facilitate precise positioning and movement.
-It highlights the integrated control and power electronics that enable decentralized operation, as well as the kinematic principles employed for effective gripping.
-This information is crucial for understanding the overall capabilities and applications of the EGL series, which is designed for versatile handling of various workpieces in diverse environments, as outlined in the broader document.
-Key features include the servo-electric actuation and the use of a rack-and-pinion mechanism, emphasizing the product's flexibility and robustness.</chunk_context>
+<chunk_context>The section outlines the functional description of the Universalgreifer EGL, detailing the operation of its DC servomotor, which drives the gripping mechanism through a gear system.
+It highlights the integration of control and power electronics for decentralized motor control, the use of an encoder for position feedback, and the implementation of an electric brake for position retention during power loss.
+This information is crucial for understanding the technical specifications and operational capabilities of the EGL series, which is designed for flexible handling of various workpieces in diverse environments, as emphasized throughout the document.
+Key features include the rack-and-pinion principle for linear movement and the robust construction materials, such as aluminum and steel, ensuring durability and reliability in industrial applications.</chunk_context>
 <chunk>### Page 3
  Funktionsbeschreibung